krayin/krayin-docs/docs/1.x/graphql-admin-api/explanation.md

 ## 1. Count Object `count`

-In the count object key, you will find the count of many objects which represent the Bagisto admin users.
+In the count object key, you will find the count of many objects which represent the Krayin admin users.

 ## 2. CurrentPage Object `currentPage`